 Why did it take a military response from Israel before the international community would acknowledge that Hamas’s actions were unacceptable?
 Why didn’t Human Rights Watch issue their report before they had the opportunity to also issue one condemning Israel?
 Is Jewish life still so cheap?
 This is the public diplomacy challenge we still face: action which would be entirely unacceptable against any other country or people on the planet are somehow acceptable when the targets are Jews or Israel.
 When that happens, Israel’s hasbara effort is nothing less than a fight for universal human rights.
 I''m proud of the strong personal hasbara effort I saw online from Jewish friends, politically active on the left, from Israel, Australia, the US and the UK.
 The public diplomacy challenge remains, why was it only the Jews who stood up for Israel?

 In ignoring the reality of Israel’s situation, the Molad report reaches for a toy solution to a toy problem that has been carefully constructed and bears little resemblance to anything in the real world.
 The bias against Israel in the global left can’t be ignored.
 The bias in the media and academia also can’t be ignored.
 Nor can the deliberate manipulation of the media by terrorist organisations like Hamas, or by political activist journalists, or by NGOs.
 The role of antisemitism cannot be ignored.
-The state sponsored hate from Iran
+The state sponsored hate from Iran, the online activism of Electronic Intifada, and sophisticated slick campaigning approach of Avaaz can’t be ignored.

 The report makes much of the centralisation of Israeli government Hasbara, but it fails to recognise that most Hasbara is not done by the Israeli government but by volunteers operating independent.
 There is nothing to suggest a centralised approach for unofficial hasbara is more effective than a decentralized approach.
 The Reut report, as mentioned before, suggests the opposite is true.
 In social media, decentralisation and personal endorsement lends legitimacy that officially sanctioned material without endorsement lacks.
 We, the public, no longer trust official sources.